Andrew J. Elliot

-Andrew J. Elliot (born 1962) is a professor of psychology at the University of Rochester.
+Andrew J. Elliot (born 1962) is an American social psychologist, professor of psychology at the University of Rochester.
 His research on the hierarchical model of approach and avoidance motivation focuses on combining classic and contemporary methods to test various theories.
 Elliot's work in social psychology is cited frequently by those in the field, causing him to be named one of Thomson Reuters' ISI Highly Cited for the Social Sciences in 2010.